The Power of Youth and the Power of Stories

 As the Izaak Walton League begins its second century, Outdoor America is asking people about the coming challenges and priorities for conservation.

 T. A. Barron is a best-selling writer for young readers, a conservationist and outdoorsman.
-His books include The Merlin Saga, The Great Tree of Avalon, and The Hero’s Trail.
+His books include the Merlin Saga, The Great Tree of Avalon, and The Hero’s Trail.
 His podcast, “Magic & Mountains,” features interviews with a diverse array of leaders in conservation.

 Here’s our interview with T. A.